New Zealand Currency: The New Zealand Dollar

 All goods and services purchased in New Zealand are subject to a 15% goods and services tax known as GST.
 This price is always included in the displayed price unless stated otherwise.
 Learn more in Tax System in New Zealand: What is GST?

-The cost of life in New Zealand
+The cost of living in New Zealand

 If you liked this article…